specfy/stack-analyser/README.md

 This library provide a simple way to extract dependencies, and metadata from any repository and languages.

 It will dive into any folders, read package.json, docker-compose.yml, go.mod, etc. Determines relationship between folders and services, and output a comprehensive list of dependencies, services and the link between them.
+The set of rules inside this repos allows the detection of specific technology or saas used.

+This library is directly used by [Specfy.io](https://specfy.io) to create always up-to-date technological documentation.
+It can be helpful for other to get all dependencies or Saas used in a given GitHub repository.

 ## Usage